Weirdo2004/Kaksha/README.md

 ## 🪪 License

 Femunity is licensed under the MIT license.
-See [LICENSE.txt](LICENSE.txt) for more information.
+See [LICENSE](LICENSE) for more information.
 <div align="center">
   <p>Made with ❤️ by Team Kaksha</p>
 </div>